 The position requires enthusiasm, initiative, flexibility and the ability to prioritise and manage a wide range of activities.
-The incumbent is expected to solve problems through the standard application of theoretical principles and techniques.
 The incumbent will exercise a high level of initiative and judgement and will work autonomously on a number of tasks.
 The incumbent will be expected to perform work assignments guided by policy, precedent, professional standards and managerial or technical expertise.
 Team work is a core value of the office.
-Good judgement is expected about when to consult the Graduate Research Team Coordinator on major issues.